 Funded by Department of Conservation Community Fund (DOC CF 2018-2020 and 2021-2024)

-This project starting April 2018, builds on our Community - Kea Project Plans and aims to take these to the next level by developing sustainable working groups around the South Island to increase the depth and breadth of kea conservation work currently being undertaken by communities.
-Funds raised by the previous community project will be utilised and the partnerships developed, to kick start locally owned conservation initiatives and support for kea.
+Initiated in April 2018, this project built on our Community - Kea Project Plans and aimed to take these to the next level by developing sustainable working groups around the South Island to increase the depth and breadth of kea conservation work currently being undertaken by communities.
+Funds raised by the previous community project were utilised and the partnerships developed, to kick start locally owned conservation initiatives and support for kea.
+An additional $840,000 was able to be generated across the seven years as a result of this project, which went directly back into local kea conservation projects.

-This project will address 3 main areas; i) develop effective, respectful, working partnerships across the kea range; ii) identify and mitigate local threats to kea and iii) educate and advocate for kea at a local level.
-Project plans addressing each of these areas will be developed with 9 key communities (previously identified and relationships developed within) and project objectives identified and actioned.
-Four objectives fall out of these areas:
+This project addressed 3 main areas; i) develop effective, respectful, working partnerships across the kea range; ii) identify and mitigate local threats to kea and iii) educate and advocate for kea at a local level.
+Project plans addressing each of these areas were developed with 9 key communities (previously identified and relationships developed within) and project objectives identified and actioned.
+All four objectives falling out of these areas (listed below) was achieved over the term of the project and continue today.

 Objectives